 The jurisdiction's goal is to operate a comprehensive shelter system that meet the needs of all households regardless of composition and quickly transition households from homelessness back into permanent housing.
 Currently the shelter system includes programs to serve the specific needs of homeless adult men, adult women, unaccompanied youth, and households with children., however youth who are in transition (18-24) do not have a dedicated shelter program.
 A temporary location for a Young Adult Shelter opened in the spring 2021 with 15 beds available for youth who are in transition ages 18-24 and we are working to secure a permanent site which will provide 44 beds for 18 -24-year old's.
-We are working on establishing a drop-in center for adult men and women with a small TBD bed inventory that can flex up during inclement weather (low temperatures, poor air quality, etc.) This has been identified by the community as a high-need and will be open by the late fall 2021.
+We are working on establishing a drop-in center for adult men and women with a small TBD bed inventory that can flex up during inclement weather (low temperatures, poor air quality, etc.) This has been identified by the community as a high-need.